bytedance/Bytedance-UnionAD/Bytedance-UnionAd/Document/UnioniOSSDK_English.md

 #### 2.12.1 BUFullscreenVideoAd Interface

-**It is required to generate a new BUFullscreenVideoAd object each time calling the loadAdData method to request the latest rewarded video ad.
+**It is required to generate a new BUFullscreenVideoAd object each time calling the loadAdData method to request the latest full-screen video ad.
-Please do not reuse the local cache rewarded video ad.**
+Please do not reuse the local cache full-screen video ad.**

 ``` {.objective-c}
 @interface BUFullscreenVideoAd : NSObject